tenstream/tenstream/Readme.md

 * Linux Cluster MaxPlanckInstitute Hamburg
 * IBM Power6  Machine "blizzard" at DKRZ, Hamburg
 * Mistral supercomputer, Intel Haswell, at DKRZ, Hamburg

-You may find a hint for a suitable config file in the config/ directory:
+You may find a hint for a suitable setup in the gitlab CI pipeline of the project

 #### Currently the solver is tested for Compilers: